crossplane-contrib/provider-newrelic/README.md

       name: newrelic-creds
       key: key
 ```
-- A `Secret` which contains a new relic user token
+- `Secret` which contains a new relic user token
 ```
 ---
 apiVersion: v1